 Anthropologie always has great cotton and linen dresses during the spring and summer.

-JCrew also usually makes really cute midi-length linen dresses like this one that is perfect for day and night.
+JCrew also usually makes really cute midi-length dresses like this one that is perfect for day and night.
 I like to pair shorter midi-dresses with sandal wedges.

 5. Shorts & Skirts